Melik Ajdar Mausoleum: Plan and the architectural features of the mausoleum

 The corners of the octagonal body of the mausoleum are made in the form of thin stone columns, resembling rods, which form the basis of the yurt’s frame.
 According to the graphic description of M. S. Bulatov, “the architect who built the mausoleum used an ellipse to draw the silhouette of the structure.”

 The wall’s inner surface rises vertically up to a height of 1.5 meters and then passes into a curved convex surface.
 The interior area, covered with gray plaster, repeats the outline of the outer part of the walls.
 In the southern part of the inner wall there is a small shallow niche of the mihrab facing the front door.
 The light enters the mausoleum through four small skylights at the base of the dome.

 Another interesting feature of the mausoleum is that a rearing figure of a bull, made with a great expression, is inscribed in the tympanum of its decorative lancet arch.
-On the sides of the entrance, decorated on the both parts with a ribbon ornament of rosettes, there are also images of bulls, which are somewhat worse preserved.
+On the sides of the entrance, decorated on both the parts with a ribbon ornament of rosettes, there are also images of bulls, which are somewhat worse preserved.
 These images further enrich the artistic properties of the monument, and also indicate that the images of animals in Azerbaijan were more widespread than expected.